Priyancy15/Detection-of-Alzheimer-s-disease-using-speech-patterns/README.md

 #
 **1) INTRODUCTION**
-The project aims to develop an  model for early Alzheimer's disease (AD) detection using speech analysis.
+The project aims to develop a model for early Alzheimer's disease (AD) detection using speech analysis.
 The critical challenge addressed is the need for accessible and timely methods of identifying AD onset, considering the significant impact of delayed diagnosis on patient outcomes.
 By leveraging advanced deep learning algorithms, the model seeks to analyze subtle linguistic